What is digital literacy and how is it different from information literacy?

 Students should be encouraged to record and articulate the value of their digital and information literacy skills and to link them to their personal and / or career goals.

 For further information, please email:

-Information Literacy Team, Library Services
+Digital and Information Literacy Team, Library Services

 Katharine Reedy (Katharine.Reedy@open.ac.uk)